davidshq/awesome-search-engines/WebCrawlers.md

 - Maybe...?

 ## Comments
 - This page focuses on web crawlers/spiders as opposed to web scrapers.
-While there can be significant overlap between the two, our goal is to evaluate systems that are meant for web scale crawling.
+While there can be significant overlap between the two, our goal is to evaluate systems that are meant for web scale crawling.f
 - This document focuses on general purpose web crawlers.
 There is a growing niche of crawlers created specifically for security purposes which are not covered here.
 - We focus primarily on projects which are being actively developed.
 Projects which are showing limited signs of life may not be included.
 If you feel we've passed over a project that should be included, please create an issue or pull request.

 ## General Resources
-- [Awesome Crawler](https://github.com/BruceDone/awesome-crawler) - Stars: 5.5k - Updated: 12/2022 - Checked: 4/2023.
+- [Awesome Crawler](https://github.com/BruceDone/awesome-crawler) - Stars: 5.5k - Updated: 12/2022 - Checked: 2/2025.

 ## Apache Nutch
 - https://nutch.apache.org/